gerph/riscos-presenter/rougol/speaker-notes.md

 I've built applications that you can run on macOS and Windows, and I've built docker containers with the OS inside.

 JFPatch-as-a-service is a customised docker container.
 It has JFPatch and other tools in it.
-I have a private registry with my docker containers in, and the CI system updates and pushes to the registry so that they’re usable by other tests processes.
+I have a private registry with my docker containers in, and the CI system updates and pushes to the registry so that they’re usable by in other tests.

-The Windows version was only made work properly in June, although it was largely just the console input that was a problem.
 Automatic testing doesn’t happen on Windows yet.

 ---
 # RISC OS Pyromaniac
 ## “Releases”?

-Once a month I go through a release process - updating the features documentation, the main product documents, do manual tests on the different platforms, update the version number, and the like.
+Once a month I go through a release process - updating the features documentation, the main product documents, do manual tests on the different platforms, update the version number, and so on.

-If I’m only doing it for myself, why go through that process?
-It’s another thing that helps me feel good about things - I can see what I’ve achieved.
+If I’m only doing it for myself, why bother?
+It’s another thing that helps me feel good about what I've done - I can see what I’ve achieved.

 There are some branches that have hung around for a while, because they're ok, but they don't make the cut for release.
 I have tasks on my board to review them, and raise issues when I find something is wrong.